 - Cook for 20 minutes, stirring a few times.

-- Add the frozen peas and pop a lid over the pan and cook for a further 5 minutes or until the veggies are cooked and the stew is nice and thick.
+- Add the frozen peas and pop a lid over the pan and cook for a further 5 minutes or until the vegetables are cooked and the stew is nice and thick.
 Although the stew will continue to thicken as it sits off the heat.160 grams frozen peas

 - Stir well, remove the bay leaf, and season with salt and pepper to taste.
 A little fresh chopped parsley is a nice optional addition.